 Data centres consist of three primary components: computing equipment, storage and network.
 These work on 'supporting infrastructure' consisting of physical components - power, electrical, fibre optic cables, servers, physical infrastructure (built environment), cooling systems, etc, Data centres thus depend on reliable power, efficient cooling, fire protection and suppression, effective recovery and business continuity plans for their operational resilience.
 Given the rising trends of hurricanes, floods, wildfires etc., the ability of data centres to stay operational under all circumstances is challenged.
-In this context, most organizations, companies, businesses and governments are not prepared to manage these events.

-Although data centres are mostly managed, operated and implemented by private entities, the service of data centres extends to governments, businesses and individuals.
-Downtime of this service has indirect effects.
-A study on unplanned outages of data centres is estimated to cost US\$9000/ minute to companies.
-With the increase in number of data centres around the globe, growing financial investment in digital infrastructure and proliferation of hyper-scale data centres as large digital infrastructure assets, there is a need to understand the vulnerability of these assets.
+In this context, most organizations, companies, businesses and governments are not prepared to manage these events.1 cost US\$9000/ minute to companies2.
+With the increase in number of data centres around the globe, growing financial investment in digital infrastructure and proliferation of hyper-scale data centres3 as large digital infrastructure assets, there is a need to understand the vulnerability of these assets.
 The pandemic has clearly highlighted the need for reliable and robust data or digital infrastructure and has put a sharp focus on the importance of data centres.
-Many countries such as Germany have even recognised it as a Critical National Infrastructure.
+Many countries such as Germany have even recognised it as a Critical National Infrastructure4.